 - Infrastructure and labor

 The webinar provoked a strong response from participants and the series of challenging questions, the answers to which are provided below.
-We encourage you to download the presentation slides, watch the webinar and then read the Q&A text below.

 Corruption and drug cartels are two separate issues that often intertwine.
 In parts of Mexico, Colombia, Guatemala and Honduras, drug cartels run lucrative businesses that may perceive industrial mining projects as a threat that brings unwelcome attention to their trafficking and other illicit activity.
 Or they could see it as competing for cheap labor or with the illegal mining that cartels may operate themselves or utilize for money laundering.